5 Design Tips for Cast Molding with Thermoset Polyurethanes

 Get Expert Guidance for Your Cast Molding Project!
 Complete our design tool to see how we can help bring your designs to life with our advanced solutions.

-Casting Design Tips1.
-Consider Wall Thickness
+1. Consider Wall Thickness

 Like Reaction Injection Molding (RIM), cast molding allows for variations in wall thickness throughout a part.
 However, maintaining a uniform wall thickness is critical to allow liquid materials to set and solidify uniformly.
 Excessive variations in wall thickness and thin wall features may lead to air entrapment, tearing, or poor surface finishes.
 The recommended range of wall thickness should be at least .050” thick.
 Note, the larger the part, the larger the wall should be to ensure proper support.
-Gradual transitions between thick and thin walls are also recommended.
+Gradual transitions between thick and thin walls are also recommended.2.
+Optimize Parting Lines

 Parting lines occur where there are curves in the part.
 Excess material or flash on these lines can distort the overall shape and dimensions.
 The more complex or contours the shape features, the more parting lines will appear.
 To minimize parting lines, consider designing with straight profiles whenever possible.
 If complex contours are necessary, be prepared for secondary operations to deflash the parting lines by hand or machine the part to size to meet exact design specifications.